WeiruiLiu/Web-Scraping-and-Analyzing-Airbnb-Dataset/README.md

-# Web Scraping and Analyzing Airbnb Data in DMV areas
+# Web Scraping and Analyzing Airbnb Data in the DMV
 Individual Project - Rayna Liu

 ## Background and Introduction